Medically reviewed by Drugs.com. Last updated on Jun 16, 2021.

-Various complementary and alternative medicine may help with osteoarthritis symptoms.
-Treatments that have shown promise for osteoarthritis include:
+Complementary and alternative medicine treatments that have shown promise for osteoarthritis include:

 - Acupuncture.
 Some studies indicate that acupuncture can relieve pain and improve function in people who have knee osteoarthritis.
 During acupuncture, hair-thin needles are inserted into your skin at precise spots on your body.

 - Glucosamine and chondroitin.
 Studies have been mixed on these nutritional supplements.
 A few have found benefits for people with osteoarthritis, while most indicate that these supplements work no better than a placebo.
 Glucosamine and chondroitin can interact with blood thinners such as warfarin and cause bleeding problems.

 - Avocado-soybean unsaponifiables.
 This nutritional supplement — a mixture of avocado and soybean oils — is widely used in Europe to treat knee and hip osteoarthritis.
-It acts as an anti-inflammatory, and some studies have shown it may slow down or even prevent joint damage.
+It acts as an anti-inflammatory, and some studies have shown it can slow or even prevent joint damage.

 Coping and support

-Lifestyle changes and certain treatments are key to managing pain and disability, but another major component to treatment is your own outlook on life.
-Your ability to cope despite pain and disability caused by osteoarthritis often determines how much of an impact osteoarthritis will have on your everyday life.
+Your ability to cope despite pain and disability caused by osteoarthritis often determines how much of an impact osteoarthritis will have on your life.
 Talk to your doctor if you're feeling frustrated, because he or she may have ideas about how to cope or refer you to someone who can help.

 Preparing for an appointment

-Although you may initially bring your concerns to your primary care doctor, he or she may refer you to a doctor who specializes in joint disorders (rheumatologist) or orthopedic surgery.
+You might start by seeing your primary care doctor, who might refer you to a doctor who specializes in joint disorders (rheumatologist) or orthopedic surgery.

 What you can do

 - Detailed descriptions of your symptoms and when they began

 - Information about medical problems you, your parents and siblings have had

 - All the prescription and over-the-counter medications and dietary supplements you take and the dosages